- What are the differences between CCFL, LED, & Plasma Halo Headlights?

 Plasma Halo Headlights

 Plasma is the latest advancement in halos from Oracle, with it's only major downside being the inability to change colors.
 Released in 2013, the goal of this technology was to combine some of the greatest advantages of CCFL and LED so that customers didn't have to choose.
 They give off the smooth, fluid look of CCFL in an ultra-bright output that can be seen during the day and night.
 These lights really do rock!
 If you are looking for a single-color halo that is made in both plasma and CCFL, choose plasma!
 You'll love being able to see them anytime you want and the additional durability, with a life of 100,000 hours of continuous use.

-The notable disadvantages of Plasma are two-fold.
+The notable disadvantages of Plasma are three-fold.
 First, they are so new that they simply aren't made for as many vehicle make/models and they come in a limited number of colors.
-As of this writing, only customers who want white, red, green, blue, or amber can choose plasma.
-Luckily, those are among the most popular colors for our customers.
+As of this writing, only customers who want white, red, green, or blue can choose plasma.
 Second, remember that only LED lights are made in multiple colors and can be controlled by remotes.
+Third, as a newer product, Plasma undergoes redesign and technology updates quite frequently, which means occasional back order.
 For a lot of customers, this isn't an issue.
 But it's something to remember when you are making the best decision to fit your needs.

 If you have any further questions about choosing the perfect option for your car, truck, SUV, or motorcycle, don't hesitate to click the “Live Chat” button at the top of any page on our site.
 Our friendly and knowledgable staff of experts is on-hand to provide you with personalized, one-on-one assistance to help get you exactly what you need.
 We look forward to hooking you up!